elsevierlabs-os/AnnotationQuery/Readme.md

 #### Utilities

 The GetAQAnnotation and GetCATAnnotation and utility classes have been developed to create an AQAnnotation from the archive format (CATAnnotation) and vise versa.
 These are both defined in the com.elsevier.aq.utilities package.
 When creating the AQAnnotation,  the ampersand separated string of name-value pairs in the CATAnnotation other field is mapped to a Map in the AQAnnotation record.
-To minimize memory consumption and increase performance, you can specify which name-value pairs to include in the Map.
+To minimize memory consumption and increase performance, you can specify which name-value pairs to include in the Map as well as which ones to decode or lower case.  if you want all name-value pairs to be included in the map, simply specify a value of Array("*") for the parameter in the function.
 For usage examples, view the GetAQAnnotation and GetCATAnnotation classes in the test package.

 #### AnnotationQuery Functions